A punishing heat wave hits the West and Southwest U.S.

 The heat wave there has already sent people to hospitals.
 An emergency room doctor reported treating dehydrated tourists, as well as a passed-out elderly resident who kept his thermostat at 80 degrees to keep down electricity costs.
 Local health officials have seen at least seven heat-related deaths this year.

-In nearby Death Valley, Calif., one of the hottest places on Earth, the temperature could reach 129 degrees on Sunday, surpassing the daily record of 127 degrees.
+In nearby Death Valley, Calif., one of the hottest places on Earth, the temperature had reached 128 degrees on Sunday afternoon, surpassing the daily record by a single degree.

 In west Texas, an extreme heat advisory remained in effect at Big Bend National Park.
 "These are extremely dangerous/deadly temperatures!
 Hikers should be OFF TRAILS in the afternoon," officials said.